UWrc/UWrc.github.io/blog/2024-12-10-maintenance.md

 Whether you’re looking to get to grips with the basics or searching for new tools and techniques to apply, Hartree Training supports both self-directed online learning as well as face-to-face practical sessions with badge certification available for you to share your new skills with your network.
 Currently offering courses covering a range of advanced digital technologies including:
 * Data Science
-* Artificial Intelligence and Modelling
+* Artificial Intelligence and Modeling
 * High Performance and Exascale Computing
 * Software Engineering
 * Emerging Technologies